Migrating to the Cloud with Azure: Your Complete Checklist

 Establish Governance and Compliance Measures

-To make sure that your Azure environment complies with industry norms and organizational standards, implement governance policies and compliance controls.
-This action is essential for preserving security and efficiently allocating resources.
+To ensure that your Azure environment meets industry standards and organizational requirements, apply governance policies and compliance controls.
+This step is critical in maintaining security and effectively managing resources.

 • Resource Tagging: Use standardized tagging procedures for your resources to help with cost distribution and organization.